eegli/bitcoin/readme.md

 ## Exporting Chain Data

 This step requires a synchronized UZH Bitcoin node.
-If you don't have one, you can skip this step and use the parsed data directly in the next step.
+If you don't have one, you can skip this step and use the parsed csv data in `blocks/parsed` directly in the next step.

-This step further requires Cargo to build the Rust binary that parses the block data.
+Otherwise, this step further requires Cargo to build the Rust binary that parses the block data.

 1. Copy the `blocks` directory from the UZH Bitcoin node to the `blocks/raw` folder
 2. From the root of this repository, invoke the bash script: `bash scripts/dump_chain.sh`